 David has over 25 years service as a local magistrate and has also been a trustee of Age Concern.
 He is the secretary of Whinney Hill Football Club, a post in which he has held since 1977.
 David is actively involved in the local community and his experience is invaluable to the charity.

-Tony Dobson (Vice Chair of Trustees)
+Tony Dobson (Vice Chair of Trustees and Finance Portfolio Holder)

 Tony joined the board in late November 2011.
 He comes to the board with wide range of experience, as he runs a number of private and social enterprises.
 He has been on the local Borough Council for 12 years and has previously been Mayor of Hyndburn.
 As someone who has played and enjoyed the game he has a welcome insight to what we are trying to achieve.
 Tony was elected by the board of trustees as Vice Chairman in May 2015.

 David Burgess (Governance Portfolio Holder and Accrington Stanley Football Club MD)

 David joined as a Trustee in February 2016, representing Accrington Stanley FC on the Board.
 David is the MD at Accrington Stanley, joining the club in January 2016 after 13 years as CEO at Lancashire FA.
 Involved at all levels of football, David was player, manager and Chairman at Clitheroe FC, a coach at Clitheroe Wolves JFC and manager of the Ribble Valley and Hyndburn District schools team.

 Through his role at Lancashire FA, David worked closely with the County FA Football Development Officers to deliver The FA Strategy for football within Lancashire, including participation, inclusion and raising standards.
 He has a passion for the game and in particular community inclusion, so he has been a welcomed inclusion to the Board of Trustees.